Fourier--Hermite Dynamic Programming for Optimal Control: Experiments

 \subsection{Cart-pole experiment}

 In this experiment, we consider a cart-pole balancing problem, where the aim is to balance the pole in upward position by applying an external force $u$ to move the cart in the horizontal direction.
 The similar experiment was also performed in~\cite{manchester2016derivative}.
 The cart with mass $m_c$ is attached to a pole with mass $m_p$ and length $l$.
 We denote the state of this system as $x = [v, \theta, \dot{v}, \dot{\theta}]^\top$, where $v$ and $\dot{v}$ are the position and the velocity of the cart, respectively, and $\theta$ and $\dot{\theta}$ denote the angle and angular speed of the pole, respectively.
 We set the initial and final states to be $x_1 = [0, 0, 0, 0]^\top$ and $x_{g} = [0, \pi, 0, 0]^\top$, respectively.
 The differential equations of this cart-pole system can be found in~\cite{barto1983neuronlike}.
 We discretize the dynamics using fourth-order Runge--Kutta integration and zero-order hold for the control $u$.
-We use a cost function of similar form as \eqref{eq:cost_func} and set the values $m_p$, $m_c$, $l$, $g$, $W_T$, $W$, and $R$ to be the same as in~\cite{manchester2016derivative}.
-The step size is set to be $0.1$ and $T = 50$.